-Mark Sanford compares looming Trump primary faceoff to David vs. Goliath, calling it 'impossible at many levels
+Mark Sanford compares looming Trump primary faceoff to David vs. Goliath: 'Impossible at many levels'

 DES MOINES, Iowa – Former South Carolina Gov. and congressman Mark Sanford spent the last few days in closed-door meetings with political operatives around Iowa.
 Earlier this month, he visited the first-in-the-nation primary state of New Hampshire and was met with a chilly reception from attendees at a pro-Trump event in South Carolina that was also attended by Vice President Pence.